GSA OLM Explained: Rules, 2026 Updates, and Contractor Requirements

 What Are GSA Order Level Materials (OLM)?

-Think about it this way: you’ve got a contract to provide consulting services.
-But during the project, your client needs some specialized software.
+You’ve got a contract to provide consulting services but during the project, your client needs some specialized software.
 Or maybe training materials.
 Or even equipment that directly supports your main service.

 Order Level Materials, or OLM, are products and services that federal agencies can buy alongside your main contract.
 They’re extras that support the primary work.